 To comply with federal regulations, F-1 students need an internship directly related to their field of study.
 Your advisor must also verify that the CPT training is either required for completion of your degree or attached to a credit-bearing course.

 How to Apply

 The first step is to secure an internship that meets the CPT requirements.
-You can contact UWF Career Services to discuss resume, cover letter and job search questions.
+You can contact UWF Career Development & Community Engagement to discuss resume, cover letter and job search questions.
 You can also schedule an appointment to meet one-on-one with a career coach.

 When you have a job offer, you and your academic advisor submit the Curricular Practical Training Form.
 Your international student advisor then issues you a new I-20 with CPT authorization.